OmegaVoid/Nimbatus-Mods/README.md

 # Nimbatus Mods
 Mods for the Nimbatus Alpha

+## Getting Started

+Visit the [Wiki](https://github.com/OmegaRogue/Nimbatus-Mods/wiki) for guides on how to install this

 Add Suggestions in Issues
 ## Nimbatus - The Space Drone Constructor
 [Nimbatus Website](http://www.nimbatus.ch/)